Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Related Work

 \textbf{Side Channel Attacks.} In many cases, off-path attackers rely on a side channel to carry out their attacks, where blind attackers can extract significant information from this channel~\cite{ensafi2010idle, ensafi2014detecting, zhang2015original, alexander2015off, gilad2012spying, qian2010investigation, pearce2017augur, zhang2016high}.
 In one instance, Ensafi \et utilized the side channel of global IPID~\cite{ensafi2010idle} counters to perform idle port scans and network protocol analyses.
 They also proposed that these counters could be leveraged to detect intentional packet drops.
 In another example, Alexander \et inferred the round-trip time (RTT) between two arbitrary hosts by examining the shared \syn backlog~\cite{alexander2015off}.

 In TCP connection hijacking attacks, side channels serve as potent tools for attackers.
 The IPID, in particular, has been a frequent target for exploitation.
 For example, Jeffrey \et utilized per-destination IPID counters to estimate the number of packets transmitted between two machines and even detect the presence of a TCP connection~\cite{knockel2014counting}.
-Similarly, Alexander \et used the IPID of triggered RST packets to identify the existence of a victim TCP connection~\cite{alexander2019detecting}.
+Similarly, Alexander \et used the IPID of triggered RST packets to identify the existence of the victim's TCP connection~\cite{alexander2019detecting}.
 In a recent instance, Feng \et manipulated the IPID assignment using ICMP to hijack the victim's TCP connection~\cite{feng2020off}.
 Besides IPID, the challenge \ack mechanism is another side channel exploited by off-path attackers.
-Cao \et, for example, utilized the global rate limit of challenge \ack to infer and hijack TCP connections~\cite{cao2016off, cao2018off}.
-Moreover, a timing side channel has been found in half-duplex Wi-Fi technology, which can be exploited by off-path attackers to inject data into a TCP connection~\cite{chen2018off}.
-Tolley \et recently proposed a blind in/on-path attack in VPNs, aiming to infer the existence of, interfere with, or inject data into TCP connections forwarded through encrypted VPN tunnels~\cite{tolley2021blind}.
+Cao \et, for example, utilized the global rate limit of challenge \ack to infer and hijack TCP connections~\cite{cao2016off, DBLP:journals/ton/CaoQWDKM18}.
+Moreover, a timing side channel has been found in half-duplex Wi-Fi technology, which can be exploited by off-path attackers to inject data into the victim's TCP connection~\cite{chen2018off}. \zq{However, this method typically requires attackers to install a puppet on the victim client, which is not necessary for our attack.} Tolley \et recently proposed a blind in/on-path attack in VPNs, aiming to infer the existence of, interfere with, or inject data into TCP connections forwarded through encrypted VPN tunnels~\cite{tolley2021blind}.
 Different from previous research, our work reveals a new side channel, \ie information leakage due to the encrypted frame size in Wi-Fi networks.
 This side channel can be exploited by a pure off-path attacker to hijack victim's TCP connections.